KLD997/FreeTune/README.md

   `Selected: #` button is for showing you how many numbers do you have selected currently

+  `Ori: #` buttion is for showing the original value of the selected value.

   `Columns box` is used for changing the number of columns.

   `Shift box` is used for changing the shift value which basicly moves every value for x times to the right.